Gene amplification of FAM3C and MET is tightly linked in several human carcinomas and correlates with increased gene expression and poor prognosis

 Combined ILEI KD and crizotinib treatment significantly reduced the outgrowth of NCI-H441 and NCI-H1993 tumor xenografts

 To investigate the reasons for smaller tumors resulting from crizotinib and ILEI KD we investigated the proliferation and apoptosis of the tumor cells by quantifying the percentage of Ki67 and activated Caspase3 positive cells on tissue sections, respectively.
 In NCI-H441 xenografts, crizotinib treatment significantly reduced the proliferation of cells, but ILEI KD alone did not influence this parameter (Fig. 6C).
 (26).
 So, this result supported the cell-based assays and showed that the cells were behaving in a similar manner in vivo to the in vitro analysis.
-In NCI-H1993 xenografts, the graph shows the recovery of the tumor cells after crizotinib treatment was halted on day 25 and observed for an additional 11 days.
-This indicated that after a period of drug withdrawal, proliferation was apparently no longer affected by the previous crizotinib treatment (Fig. 6L).
+In NCI-H1993 xenografts, the graph shows the recovery of the tumor cells after crizotinib treatment was halted on day 11.
+This indicated that after a period of drug withdrawal, proliferation was apparently no more affected by the previous crizotinib treatment (Fig. 6L).
 Apoptosis was also decreased in NCI-H441 xenografts treated with crizotinib and in ILEI KD derived cells (Fig. 6D).
 In NCI-H1993 xenografts that had a withdrawal period from the crizotinib treatment phase there was no apparent significant difference in apoptosis with crizotinib or ILEI KD (Fig. 6M).
-So, the smaller tumors are likely to be due to the decreased proliferation upon crizotinib treatment rather than an increase in apoptotic cell death.
+So, the smaller tumors are likely to be due to the decreased proliferation rather than an increase in apoptotic cell death.
 A higher level of apoptosis in larger tumors without c-MET inhibition or ILEI KD may be indicative of the rapid turnover of cells in these rapidly proliferating tumors that was also manifested in a highly ulcerated appearance.